 - Measure out 250ml of double cream, and get it ready.

-- Stir the lime juice, tequila and grand marnier in the mixing bowl.
+- Stir the 60ml of lime juice, 1 tablespoon of tequila and 1 tablespoon of grand marnier in the mixing bowl.

 - Serve this baby!